chwoerz/exporter/README.md

 # IntelliJ RunConfig Loader
-IntelliJ itself is the greates IDE I've ever used.
+IntelliJ itself is the greatest IDE I've ever used.
 But one important feature, the IDE doesn't provide by itself: Import and export Run Configurations.
 And that's what this plugin is developed for.

 ## Import
 There are two ways to import configurations into your project.